There are some ambiguous foods in the paleo kingdom, and rice is one of them.

 This recipe has become a staple for many families and we think you’ll love it, too.

 Why Cauliflower is the Substitute for All Things Starchy

-Just one serving of cauliflower contains over 75% of your recommended daily intake (RDI) of vitamin C, 20% of vitamin K, 14% of your RDI of folate.
+Just one serving of cauliflower contains over 75% of your recommended daily intake (RDI) of vitamin C, 20% of vitamin K, and 14% of folate.

-It’s also low-carb, which is what saves those blood sugar levels from hopping on a rollercoaster ride when you swap it in for a more carby ingredient.
-It has 25g of carbs per 100g serving less than rice.
+It’s also low-carb, which is what saves those blood sugar levels from hopping on a rollercoaster ride when you swap it in for a higher-carb ingredient.

 - 1 head cauliflower